5 Benefits of Cultural Diversity in the Workplace

 What Is Cultural Diversity?

 Culture is considered to be the underlying values that direct how people behave.
-Cultural diversity, aka Diversity, Equity, and Inclusion (DEI), in the workplace is a result of practices, values, traditions, or beliefs of employees based on race, age, ethnicity, religion, or gender.
+Cultural diversity, aka Diversity, Equity, and Inclusion (DEI), in the workplace is a result of practices, values, traditions, or beliefs of employees based on race, age, ethnicity, disabilities, religion, sexual orientation, or gender.

 - Recognizes the importance of multiple cultures to a team.

-- Understands each team member's differences in terms of work styles.
+- Understands each team member's range of skills.

 - Encourages viewpoints or ideas from employees with different backgrounds.